-In order to verify the prediction effect (reliability) of the model, each mineral composition tested in NT1 well was substituted into the prediction model, and the prediction effect of the model was analyzed by comparing with the measured porosity.
+In order to verify the prediction effect (reliability) of the model, each mineral composition tested in the NT1 well was substituted into the prediction model, and the prediction effect of the model was analyzed by comparing with the measured porosity.
 The predicted porosity of the model is basically consistent with the measured porosity (the average error is only 0.42%, Fig. 13).
 In addition, in statistics, determining whether the predicted value matches the measured value also requires determining the homogeneity of the sample.
 The paired samples t-test is usually used to identify whether the two groups of samples are from the same overall and to determine whether they are significantly different (Li., 2020; Chen et al., 2022).
-The significance probability P-value of the paired sample t-test between the model predicted porosity and the measured porosity (0.52) is greater than 0.05, which indicates that the two groups of samples are from the same overall and comparable, and there is no significant difference between them at the 95% confidence intervals, that is, the model predicted porosity and the measured porosity basically match.
-In addition, the mineral content data of the tight sandstone reservoir in Well NT8 is selected as sample data.
-Based on the established porosity prediction model, the mineral content data corresponding to the four samples are substituted into the model for porosity prediction.
-The results show that the porosity prediction model results still fit well with the measured porosity (Fig. 13) (the average error is only 0.26%).
+The significance probability P-value of the paired sample t-test between the model-predicted porosity and the measured porosity (0.52) is greater than 0.05, which indicates that the two groups of samples are from the same overall and comparable, and there is no significant difference between them at the 95% confidence intervals, that is, the model predicted porosity and the measured porosity basically match.
+In addition, the mineral content data of the tight sandstone reservoir in Well NT8 was selected as the sample data.
+Based on the established porosity prediction model, the mineral content data corresponding to the four samples were substituted into the model for porosity prediction.
+The results show that the results of the porosity prediction model still fit well with the measured porosity (Fig. 13) (the average error is only 0.26%).

-5.3.2 Exploration significance of multiple linear regression porosity model
+5.3.2 Exploration significance of the multiple linear regression porosity model

-Evaluation and optimization of the sweet spot is the core of tight gas exploration and research, which is implemented throughout the exploration and development process.
+The evaluation and optimization of the sweet spot is the core of tight gas exploration and research, and is implemented throughout the exploration and development process.
 The pore structure evolution of tight reservoirs is of great significance for hydrocarbon charging mechanisms (Guo et al., 2018), which largely determines the location of hydrocarbon transport and accumulation.
 Porosity is a key parameter for evaluating the capacity of tight sandstone gas reservoirs, and as oil and gas exploration expands to deeper and newer blocks (Zeng et al., 2020), it is increasingly difficult to find relatively favorable reservoirs.
-Multiple linear regression models can be applied to predict and interpret porosity of known mineral contents.
-It has some geological significance in predicting the distribution of sweet spot area (intervals).
+Multiple linear regression models can be applied to predict and interpret the porosity of known mineral contents.
+It has some geological significance in predicting the distribution of sweet spot areas (intervals).

-Based on the established multiple linear regression model, the porosity of wells NT4 and NT2 deposited in the Jingle south sub-depression and well N7 deposited in the Zhongzhuang steep slope belt are calculated, and it is found that the predicted porosity is higher in the northern part of the study area, especially well NT4 (Fig. 14).
-The predicted porosity of the He8 member ranges from 3.1% to 12.8% (average = 7.5%), and the percentage of reservoirs with porosity greater than 10% is about 25%.
-Although lower than the sandstone reservoirs in the He8 member of Sulige area (current porosity is about 9.3%; Bi et al., 2015), it is generally higher than that of sandstone reservoirs in the He8 member of the Linxing-Shenfu area (current porosity is about 6.2%; Yang, 2021).
+Based on the established multiple linear regression model, the porosity of wells NT4 and NT2 in the Jingle south sub-depression and well N7 in the Zhongzhuang steep slope belt were calculated, and it was found that the predicted porosity is higher in the northern part of the study area, especially in well NT4 (Fig. 14).
+The predicted porosity of the He8 member ranges from 3.1% to 12.8% (average = 7.5%), and the percentage of reservoirs with a porosity greater than 10% is about 25%.
+Although lower than the sandstone reservoirs in the He8 member of the Sulige area (the current porosity is about 9.3%; Bi et al., 2015), it is generally higher than that of the sandstone reservoirs in the He8 member of the Linxing-Shenfu area (current porosity is about 6.2%; Yang, 2021).